aristanetworks/avd/ansible_collections/arista/avd/roles/cv_deploy/README.md

 If you want to build your own hierarchy of containers and configlets, use the `cv_static_config_manifest` role variable.
 See the [Role behavior configuration](#role-behavior-configuration) section above for the full schema.

-To deploy configuration via the manifest for a device, you must opt in by setting the `cv_use_static_config_manifest: true` device variable.
-See the [example for AVD users](#example-for-avd-users) or the [example for non-AVD users](#example-for-non-avd-users) below for how this variable and the manifest fit together.
+To switch a device's configuration deployment from the flat layout to the manifest, set the `cv_use_static_config_manifest: true` device variable.
+See the [example for AVD users](#example-for-avd-users) or the [example for cv_deploy-only users](#example-for-cv_deploy-only-users) below for how this variable and the manifest fit together.
 Devices that do not opt in will continue to use the flat layout.
 When a device is opted in, any leftover flat-layout configlet or container is cleaned up automatically.
 Onboarding and tag deployment are unaffected by this variable.

 For each opted-in device, you are responsible for ensuring the manifest defines a configlet and a container assigning it.